LifeJiggy/LifeJiggy.github.io/README.md

-just
 💀 Welcome to root💀ArkhAngelLifeJiggy:~#

 Hack.
 Eat.
 Sleep.
 Repeat!!!

 🔐 "Many roles, one goal": "Bug Bounty Hunter • Software Developer • AI Engineer • Reverse Engineer • Prompt Alchemist"

-🛠 About Me
+🛠 About Me~#

 I’m ArkhAngelLifeJiggy a bug bounty hunter and web security enthusiast diving deep into the dark corners of code.
 I break systems to understand them, hunt critical vulnerabilities (P1 & P2), and build tools to empower the security community.

-Passion: Cybersecurity, with a focus on web application security and ethical hacking.
-Skills: Python, JavaScript, vulnerability assessment (XSS, SQLi, RCE), WAF bypass, and AI-driven security tools.
-Platforms: Bugcrowd, HackerOne, and open-source projects.
-Vibe: Breaking things to build them stronger.
+Passion:~# Cybersecurity, with a focus on web application security and ethical hacking.

+Skills:~# Python, JavaScript, vulnerability assessment (XSS, SQLi, RCE), WAF bypass, and AI-driven security tools.

+Platforms:~# Bugcrowd, HackerOne, and open-source projects.

+Vibe:~# Breaking things to build them stronger.
 Always chasing the next exploit.

-🌱 Currently Learning
+🌱 Currently Learning~#

 Ethical Hacking: Mastering advanced techniques for penetration testing, privilege escalation, and secure coding.

 Exploring AI integration in cybersecurity for automated vuln scanning and reporting.

-💞️ Let’s Collaborate
+💞️ Let’s Collaborate~#

-Security researchers on bug bounty teams or private programs Developers building secure-by-design applications Open-source projects focused on security tooling or vulnerability research AI engineers pushing the edge of LLM security & red teaming
+Security researchers on bug bounty teams or private programs

+Developers building secure-by-design applications

+Open-source projects focused on security tooling or vulnerability research

+AI engineers pushing the edge of LLM security & red teaming

 I’m looking to team up on open-source cybersecurity projects, bug bounty tools, or ethical hacking initiatives.
 Got an idea for a tool, exploit, or vuln research?
 Let’s break some code together!

-📂 Projects
+📂 Projects~#

 Curl.py – A Python-powered web security tool for automated enumeration, vulnerability scanning, and ethical exploitation.
 Built for bug bounty hunters to tackle RCE, SQLi, XSS, and more with WAF bypass techniques.